krismbah/World_Weather_Analysis/README.md

 3. 703 rows of data were generated and converted to a Pandas DataFrame.
 This dataframe then was used to create a csv file.
 4. The csv file was imported and beta testers were prompted to chose a minimum and maximum location temperature of cities for vacation.
 The following cities were then created into a dataframe of preferred cities.
 The data was cleaned of rows with missing data.
 5. A request for Google's API was run for each of those cities to search for hotels with 5000 meters.
 6.The aforementioned process generated 414 cities.
 The data was created into a dtaframe.
-Locations without a hotel name were remove.
+Locations without a hotel name were removed.

 dfa